StrataFoundation/strata/packages/docs/blog/2022-04-25-solana-composability/index.md

 There's some major differences to note here:

    * Solana has **one** token program for all of the spl-tokens in existance.
 Eth has a program for each token.
-   * Solana state is stored separately from execution logic
+   * Solana state is stored separately from execution logic.

 Composability works via composing functions.
 I can write a function that takes in an `Account` from the spl-token program, and then calls `Transfer`.

 ### Solana Composability - Inheritance

 Solana Program calls depend on the arity and ordering of account arguments.
 Making matters more complicated, *every account used by an instruction must be passed to the instruction*.

-If my implementation of a function requires more or different accounts than yours, they are *incompatible*.
+The upshot: If my implementation of a function requires more or different accounts than yours, they are *incompatible*.
 This makes inheritance difficult to impossible.

 :::info Lookup Tables
 A new feature to Solana, lookup tables, may help alleviate this limitation.